zachstence/portfolio/README.md

 # Portfolio

-A website coded using HTML, CSS, and PHP that acts as a portfolio of all programming I've ever done.
+A portfolio of some work I did throughout high school and college (my first website ever!)